“Gold Card” US Visa Explained: Will the Indians-Origin-Immigrants Get Impacted?

 The escapes or gaps of the EB-5 visa program are that the project details are not transparent, and the country's regional centers, which have questionable oversight, decide on the individual's permanent citizenship.

-The capital is at risk for the investors, and if there are any discrepancies in the job documentation process where a minimum of 10 jobs need to be created in the region can be the reason for visa cancellation.
+The capital is at risk for the investors, and if there are any discrepancies in the job documentation process, where a minimum of 10 jobs need to be created in the region can be the reason for visa cancellation.

 Why “Gold Card” is Promoted as a Better Alternative

-“Gold Card type features are already in the legislative rule of countries like Portugal where one can get citizenship of the country by investing €500,000 in the government’s fund”, as claimed by BBC.
+“Gold Card type features are already in the legislative rule of countries like Portugal, where one can get citizenship of the country by investing €500,000 in the government’s fund”, as claimed by BBC.
 It is also interesting to note that where most of the countries are closing their lucrative form of Visa, which comes at a hefty price, the US is on the verge of starting it from scratch.
 One potential example is the Spanish Golden Visa, which is terminated by the government only until April 3rd, 2025.
 According to a report published in Financial Express, Applicants were paying €657,204 to get eligible for the Spanish Golden Visa program.

-Indians have a long backlog in some employed-based categories where many people have a backlog for a green card that exceeds more than 50 years, as mentioned in a News 18 article.
+Indians have a long backlog in some employment-based categories where many people have a backlog for a green card that exceeds more than 50 years, as mentioned in a News 18 article.
 With this Gold Visa, the dream of many higher middle-class or middle-class people of living a life of opportunity in the USA is over.
 It is now only available to HNI clients who have the potential to invest such a hefty amount in the government in return for citizenship.

 However, “it has a detrimental effect on the average Indian who wants to migrate, as it’s offering the business tycoons the option to get citizenship by making it difficult for skilled professionals,” as per the India Today article.

 This shift in the Visa program is a sign of what the current government wants.
 It’s focusing more on wealthy individuals than skilled employees from other nations.
 For people with exceptional abilities, an EB-2 visa is still applicable, and they can apply for that separately.
+However, we will put in a few words of hope here.
+We are a great proponent of EB-1A, witnessing EB-1 visa success rate first-hand.
+Our mission is aimed at one unique goal: to convince the aspirants that if you can showcase your extraordinary ability, the EB-1A visa won’t be a far-off dream.
+We have a step-by-step mentorship program to make your EB-1A dream come true.
+We also have a free assessment of your EB-1A readiness waiting for you here.
+Try it today.

 Source: How Gold Card Will Impact Indian Applicants For Green Cards?

-The GCEB1 is a partner of your dreams who can help you to prepare so that you get eligible for EB-1, EB-2 NIW, and O-1 visa policies.
+The GCEB1 is a partner of your dreams who can help you prepare so that you get eligible for EB-1, EB-2 NIW, and O-1 visa policies.
 Get in touch with a professional who can guide you in your visa matters and help you navigate the regulatory norms.

 Disclaimer: The data or facts mentioned in the above article are sourced from different platforms.
 GCEB1 doesn’t have any say in the concept.
 For more and better first-hand knowledge, please contact a professional immigration lawyer.